DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSplitter/1 Configuration/separatorSize.md

 ---
 ---
 ##### shortDescription
-Specifies the size of a separator bar's smaller side in pixels.
+Specifies the size of a separator bar in pixels.

 ---